Here are the "Before" and the "After" pics of the shower bath conversion project I'll be referencing in this post.

 Many older bathtubs have a layer of mortar beneath that you’ll have to remove.
 Just go nuts on it with a good pry bar and sledgehammer and dispose of the chunks.

-With the old tub gone and the space prepped, your bathtub conversion to shower project has now reached the shower build phase!
+With the tub removed and the space prepped, your project has now reached the shower build phase!

-As I mentioned above, the shower build is covered in great detail in my DIY Walk In Shower post.
-This will allow you to build the super cool curbless shower with the floor to ceiling shower niche, that I’ve been referencing in this post.
+As I mentioned above, the shower build is covered in great detail in my DIY Walk-in Shower post.
+This will allow you to build the super cool curbless shower with the floor-to-ceiling shower niche, that I’ve been talking about.
+My diy shower build post covers everything from demolition, subfloor reinforcement and shower wall prep, to shower tray installation, waterproofing, floor heating, tile setting, and a lot more.

-An acrylic shower pan install may not require as much subfloor reconstruction work as a walk-in shower, but pretty much every shower install requires some perimeter wall reinforcement, and benefits greatly from some subfloor reinforcement.
+Installing an acrylic shower pan may not require as much subfloor reconstruction work as a walk-in shower, but pretty much every shower install requires some perimeter wall reinforcement, and benefits greatly from some subfloor reinforcement.

 Good luck with your project!